 The term mange has been derived from old French manjue, from mangier, meaning to eat.
 Mange is an unsightly and painful condition caused by mites.
 Mange is contagious and is spread by contact from infested to non-infested animals.
 Mange can occur in man, dogs, cats, horses, sheep, cattle and other animals.

 Scabies in animals are often confused with human scabies.
-The motion of the mite in and on the skin is extremely itchy - hence the common name "scabies" from the French scabere "to scratch" - leading to self-induced traumatic wounds that exude serum, forming crusts.
-Sarcoptic mange is also known as scabies.
+The motion of the mite in and on the skin is extremely itchy – hence the common name “scabies” from the French scabere “to scratch” – leading to self-induced traumatic wounds that exude serum, forming crusts.
+Sarcoptic mange is different from human scabies.

 Sarcoptic mange or scabies is caused by a mite called Notoedres, a microscopic ectoparasite that burrows in to the skin.

-Damage caused by scabies can mimic that caused by other skin conditions, including autoimmune diseases, bacterial infections secondary to flea allergies, and contact dermatitis.
-The most prevalent symptom of scabies is intense itching called pruritis.
+Damage caused by mange can mimic that caused by other skin conditions, including autoimmune diseases, bacterial infections secondary to flea allergies, and contact dermatitis.
+The most prevalent symptom of mange is intense itching called pruritis.
 This itching will inflame the skin and cause scabs with a secondary bacterial infection (pyoderma) occurring due to the trauma.

 The areas most commonly affected are the ear margins, elbows, and face.
 Some pets will shake their ears excessively and cause an aural hematoma (swollen ear).
 Serum (the clear component of blood) seeps out of the tunnels to the surface of the skin and causes thick scabs to form.

 Mange is fairly easy to kill with Scabies-Killer.
 The condition also may need to be treated with an antibiotic for the secondary bacterial infection and corticosteroids to decrease the intense itch and inflammation.